Introduction to the Project

 CHARTER is the Cultural Heritage sector-specific partnership: this alliance will develop and implement European sector-wide strategies and vocational training solutions to address skills gaps in the field.
 Although there is broad agreement that cultural heritage is intrinsically related to personal wellbeing and human identity, it remains an underrated and under-resourced social and economical good.

-The project started in January 2021 and will last for the next four years.
+The project started in January 2021 and will last until December 2024.
 CHARTER seeks to create a lasting, comprehensive sectoral skills strategy to guarantee Europe has the necessary cultural heritage skills to support sustainable societies and economies, including transversal competences such as digital/technological and green/blue economy skills.
-The consortium unites 28 members that represent some of the top education and training, organisations, networks and employers of the European cultural heritage sector.
+The consortium unites 47 members that represent some of the top education and training, organisations, networks and employers of the European cultural heritage sector.

 Project Objectives

-The project will use strategic collaboration and innovative methodologies to bridge the gaps between educational and occupational systems and employer needs, reduce skills shortages, and overcome the paucity of cultural heritage statistical data.
-The project will collect data on six knowledge areas to identify core and transversal competences, including digital, technological and green adaptation skills.
+The project uses strategic collaboration and innovative methodologies to bridge the gaps between educational and occupational systems and employer needs, reduce skills shortages, and overcome the paucity of cultural heritage statistical data.
+The project collected data on six knowledge areas to identify core and transversal competences, including digital, technological and green adaptation skills.

 Moreover, CHARTER will create a comprehensive sectoral skills strategy and build a lasting cultural heritage skills alliance in Europe.